its-mr-monday/.NET-Remote-Process-Tool/README.md

 	- Linux server ELF is found in Server/linux-x64/publish/DLServer

-	- Inside the ELF folder create 3 directories called "screenshots", "uploads", "downloads"
+	- Inside the ELF folder create 4 directories called "screenshots", "uploads", "downloads", "exe"

 	- chmod DLServer and run it by calling ./DLServer [port]